cnoret/IBM-data-analyst-professional/README.md

 <div align="center">
-If my project has helped you, don't forget to click on the “ ⭐Star” button !
+<h3>If my project has helped you, don't forget to click on the “ ⭐Star” button !</h3>
 </div>
 <br>